princyok/princyok.github.io/_posts/2020-03-27-optimize-an-artificial-neuron-from-scratch.markdown

 ## **Prologue**

 This is part 3 of the blog series, *Catching AI with its pants down*.
+This blog series aims to explore the inner workings of neural networks and show how to build a standard feedforward neural network from scratch.

 In this part, I will dive into the mathematical details of training (optimizing) an artificial neuron via gradient descent.
 This will be a math-heavy article, so get your pen and scratch papers ready.
 But I made sure to simplify things.

 {% include blogseries_index_catching_ai.html %}